StuTheSoSo/Dynatron/ClientApp/README.md

 ## Other notes
 -This demo was written to satisfy requirements, and be ready on Monday morning.
 Given more time and requirements more error handling, logging, unit tests and validation would have been implemented.

+-Included SQL Create script to generate and populate the database.